licharlot/moose/modules/thermal_hydraulics/joss_paper.md

 # Documentation

-THM is extensively documented following the same object-oriented paradigm as the code base.
-Each object is accompanied by a documentation page that describes it, including its equations or a figure as relevant, that lists its parameters along with metadata about the parameters, that lists all the input files in the repository that use this object, and finally all the classes deriving from this object.
+THM's documentation is extensive and follows the same structure as the code base.
+Each object is accompanied by a documentation page that:

+- describes it, including its equations or a figure as relevant
+- lists its parameters along with metadata about the parameters
+- lists all the input files in the repository that use this object
+- lists all the classes deriving from this object.

-Major groups of objects, usually derived from a single base class, are documented through the syntax documentation.
+Major groups of objects, usually derived from a single base class, are documented through the syntax documentation, which describes how these objects are instantiated and used in a simulation.
-Syntax documentation describes how to add a class of object to a simulation, and describes the common characteristics of this class of objects.
-Components and Closures are examples of a unique syntax in THM that also corresponds to base classes of groups of THM objects.
+For example, `Components` and `Closures` are examples of syntax unique to THM that also correspond to base classes of groups of THM objects.

 This documentation page is hosted on the module website [@thm_website].
 The website also notably hosts the software quality assurance (SQA) records, such as the testing requirement matrix or the failure analysis reports for example.
-The interested reader is referred to INL's SQA plan [@sqa] for more information.
+The interested reader is referred to the MOOSE SQA plan [@sqa] for more information.

 # Testing